Lua Scripting Tutorial, Part 2¶

 Change the 2

 .
-Now the switch will complete its rotation in 0.5 seconds.
+Now the switch will complete its rotation in 0.1

 Press Play to test out the improved movement speed.

-Best Practices: Organizing Your Code¶
+Best Practices: Organizing Your Code

 Organized code is easily read and understood.
 Using clear variable and function names, and adding comments to explain the purpose of sections of code will make your code easier to use by you in the future and by anyone else working with your scripts.